Analgesics of Different Groups

 According to data from specialized websites, R 6890 produces euphoria in humans at a dose two times lower than fentanyl[42].
 The activity of R 5260 is on par with 3-methylfentanyl.[42]
 It is unclear whether these substances can effectively induce anesthesia or immobilization in humans.

 Spirodecanones with a butyrophenone chain at the piperidine nitrogen were of much greater interest to both P. Janssen and the US Army.
 These substances lose opioid activity but have a highly potent antipsychotic effect.
-Janssen developed the commercial drug Spiropitan for the treatment of schizophrenia, which was briefly marketed in Japan.
-Incapacitant CAR 302,089 was tested on volunteers at the Edgewood Arsenal laboratory.
+Janssen developed the commercial drug Spiroperidol (Spiropitan) for the treatment of schizophrenia, which was briefly marketed in Japan.
+Incapacitant 3-Methylspiroperidol (CAR 302,089) was tested on volunteers at the Edgewood Arsenal laboratory.

 The appearance of information on potent benzimidazolinones and spirodecanones in open sources (1985–1987) indicates a loss of interest in them by American and Chinese developers of non-lethal chemical weapons.[35,47]